bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define so image fits in box." />
 </p>

-Now if I were to go into my CSS over here and adjust that, you'd see a little bit better exactly what's going on here.
-So if I made this 500 wide instead of 400 wide, and 366 instead of 266, and save that, you'd see over here when I refresh this, that the image is pinned to this upper left-hand corner.
-Before it was the same size as the box that it was in, whereas now, I've made the box bigger.
+Now if I were to go into my CSS over here and adjust that, you&apos;d see a little bit better exactly what&apos;s going on here.
+So if I made this 500 wide instead of 400 wide, and 366 instead of 266, and save that, you&apos;d see over here when I refresh this, that the image is pinned to this upper left-hand corner.
+Before it was the same size as the box that it was in, whereas now, I&apos;ve made the box bigger.
 So you get this empty space up here, but the image is pinned up into the corner.

-It's important to understand that because the way this slideshow is going to work is we're going to put a new image right on top of the old image, and then we're going cross, we're going to put it in fully transparent, and then we'll fade it in so that you'll get that crossfade effect.
+It&apos;s important to understand that because the way this slideshow is going to work is we&apos;re going to put a new image right on top of the old image, and then we&apos;re going cross, we&apos;re going to put it in fully transparent, and then we&apos;ll fade it in so that you&apos;ll get that crossfade effect.
 But you can see the image here is position absolute, left 0, top 0.
-That what's putting that image inside this parent element, this container at the top left corner, left 0, top 0, and that's what's going on there.
+That what&apos;s putting that image inside this parent element, this container at the top left corner, left 0, top 0, and that&apos;s what&apos;s going on there.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 546. test, image fade in (301) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">